Have you ever found your garage floor glistening with moisture, as if it’s just finished a workout?

 Sealing your garage floor might not completely solve a severe moisture problem, but it can certainly be a part of the overall solution.

 Fix Air Leaks

 I can tell you from experience living in Florida that closing the garage door isn’t enough to keep the humid air out.
 Even with the garage door shut and the lights off, I still notice seams of sunlight beaming around my garage door.

 If light can make it in, so can humid air.

 It’s well worth the expense to replace the seals around and underneath your garage door.
 In extreme cases, you can even add an additional garage door threshold seal that attaches to your concrete floor.

 Replacing the seals around your garage door is relatively simple but can be time-consuming.
-Most garage doors have an aluminum rail along the bottom that the seal slides into.

 I recommend adding vinyl weather stripping on the top and sides of the garage door that prevents outside air from seeping in.
 In addition to preventing your concrete garage floor from sweating, they’ll also help prevent common garage bugs and rainwater from entering.